green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 the containers *must not* shut down after starting them.

 So you either must have a daemon / process running inside the container
-that keeps the container running or use the `command` option in the [usage_scenario.yml →]({{< relref "usage-scenario" >}})
-file to start a shell that keeps the container running.
+that keeps the container running or use the `command` or `entrypoint` option in the [usage_scenario.yml →]({{< relref "usage-scenario" >}}) file to start a process that will keep the container running.
+See [Troubleshooting - Keeping containers running for GMT to measure →]({{< relref "troubleshooting" >}}) for an example.

-This is because our tool sends the commands to the containers after they have
-all been orchestrated and does not support one-off container starts with parameters.
+This is because our tool sends the commands to the containers after they have all been orchestrated and must precisely time the moment when the container starts running a workload.

 ## Containerizing